or-ben-harosh/genius_mcp/README.md

 Try asking Claude:
 - "Show me the lyrics for 'Bohemian Rhapsody' by Queen"
 - "Explain the meaning behind the first verse of 'Stan'"
+- "Search for songs by Kendrick Lamar"
+- "Get details about the song 'HUMBLE.'"
+- "Tell me about Eminem as an artist"

 ## Usage